lake-wg/edhoc/draft-ietf-lake-edhoc.md

 32 48 42 e7 99 78 43 1e 6b 8f
 ~~~~~~~~~~~~~~~~~~~~~~~

-KEYSTREAM_2 = Expand( PRK, info, length ), where length is the length of the plaintext, so 10.
+KEYSTREAM_2 = HKDF-Expand( PRK_2e, info, length ), where length is the length of the plaintext, so 10.

 ~~~~~~~~~~~~~~~~~~~~~~~
 info for KEYSTREAM_2 =